14 Obscure Etiquette Rules You Probably Break All the Time

 Not giving an RSVP

-In our 21st-century world of casual gatherings—think Facebook invites, text chains, and, especially now, Zoom get-togethers—you might think it’s okay to just let your RSVP slide if you can’t make it.
+In our 21st-century world of casual gatherings—think Facebook invites and text chains—you might think it’s okay to just let your RSVP slide if you can’t make it.
 But no—it’s still disrespectful!
 “RSVPs are for accepts and regrets,” Grotts says.
 “Never leave your host hanging.”
 Learn more about the etiquette of RSVPs (and what those letters actually mean!).

 We’ve all asked for a tweak to something on a restaurant menu at some point—hold this, add that, prepare this dish slightly differently.
 And while Grotts says that that’s fine in many circumstances (as long as you’re polite about it, of course), she says that you absolutely should not do it when you’ve been invited out to eat.
 If someone else is paying for your meal, sticking to the predetermined menu is the respectful thing to do—especially if they chose the place.
 Learn more things polite people don’t do in restaurants.